ReutEdry/CodeLab-front/README.md

-Code Blocks & Preview Component
+# Code Blocks & Preview Component

-Overview
+  # Overview

 This application enables seamless collaboration between users in real-time.
-Mentors can monitor and assist students as they write code, providing instant feedback and guidance.
+Mentors can monitor students as they write code.
 Using web sockets and a live code editor, the app creates an interactive and engaging learning environment for both mentors and students.

-Features
+# Features

-Real-Time Collaboration: Instantly reflects changes in the editor.
+* Real-Time Collaboration: Instantly reflects changes in the editor.

-Role Assignment: Supports mentor and student roles for collaborative coding.
+* Role Assignment: Supports mentor and student roles for collaborative coding.

-Code Blocks Management: Manage and edit multiple code blocks efficiently.
+* Code Blocks Management: Manage and edit multiple code blocks efficiently.

-Live Code Execution: Executes code snippets directly in the browser using the Piston API.
+* Live Code Execution: Executes code snippets directly in the browser using the Piston API.

-Dynamic Editor: Powered by Monaco Editor for a robust coding interface.
+* Dynamic Editor: Powered by Monaco Editor for a robust coding interface.

-Responsive Design: Optimized for use on various devices.
+* Responsive Design: Optimized for use on various devices.

-Tech Stack
+# Tech Stack

-Frontend: React.js

-Editor: Monaco Editor

-API: Piston API (integrated on the frontend)

-Styling: CSS/SCSS

-Deployment: [Specify your deployment platform, e.g., Vercel, Netlify]
+* Frontend: React, Monaco Editor, Piston API, Socket.io
+* Backend: Node.js, Express, Socket.io, MongoDB

 Installation